scratchrealm/stan-playground-old/README.md

 ### Web application

-The web application is hosted on GitHub pages (https://scratchrealm.github.com/stan-playground).
+The web application is hosted on GitHub pages.
 It can also be run locally for development purpose.
 The source code can be found in the `gui` directory.

 To view the web application, navigate to the following URL in your browser.